ferrucc-io/ferruccio/content/projects.md

 As soon as I got on the internet I started creating.

-First it was just putting out content, now it's mostly shipping production code.
+First it was just putting out content, now it's mostly shipping code.

 Here are most of my **products**, **jobs** and **skills**.